 Washington University in St Louis is a good decision for students pursuing a Computer Science degree.
 Students who graduate from this program report average early career wages of compsci and mid-career wages of $119,241.
 The neighborhood of Saint Louis, Missouri, is great for students who favor a less busy, suburban place.

 Iowa State University is a good choice for students pursuing a Computer Science degree.
-Iowa State University computer science majors make 11.4% more than the typical compsci grad.
+Students who graduate from the CompSci program earn about $57,863 in their early career salary and $107,407 in their mid-career salary.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 It's hard to beat College of Saint Benedict if you want to study Computer Science.
 Compsci majors from College of Saint Benedict receive an earnings boost of around 10.9% over the average earnings of computer science majors.
 Situated in Saint Joseph, Minnesota, CSB affords a dependable, suburban environment for learners.

 Any student pursuing a degree in Computer Science needs to check out Grinnell College.
-Soon after graduation, CompSci students usually make about $60,135 at the beginning of their careers.
+Compsci majors from Grinnell College get a earnings boost of approximately 7.9% above the average earnings of computer science graduates.
 This is an exceptional option for students who want the charms of a simple college town.

-Excellent education for veterans and military members has earned University of St Thomas Minnesota a high rating.
+Score higher than 26 on the ACT?
+That is over the usual applicant score, so you have a good possibility of getting in.
 You'll get to meet others from many different nationalities because of UST MN's diverse student body.
 A virtual tour could be an easy way to explore University of St Thomas Minnesota.

 Augustana University is among your top options if you're planning on studying Computer Science.
 Graduates of the compsci program state that they receive average early career income of compsci and mid-career income of $110,917.
 The location in a major urban center is great for students trying to find adequate opportunities for social networking, adventure, and exploration.